dlwicksell/axiom/README.md

 newer.

 A colleague of mine, John Willis, has created a similar package of tools for use with the Emacs editor.
-It is called *LorikeeM* and you can download it
+It is called *Lorikeem* and you can download it
 from: <http://code.google.com/p/lorikeem/>.

 Special thanks to Sam Habiel for encouraging me in my work on Axiom.